Debalent/PeoplePay/ARLO-WASHINGTON-PACKAGE.md

 **Preferred**: Phone call or video conference for initial discussion

 ### Confidentiality
-All materials provided are confidential and proprietary to PeoplePay Inc. This information is shared exclusively for your evaluation under mutual confidentiality agreement.
+**IMPORTANT**: All materials provided are confidential and proprietary to PeoplePay Inc. By accessing these materials, you agree to the terms outlined in LEGAL-DISCLAIMER.md.
+This information is shared exclusively for your evaluation under mutual confidentiality agreement with full legal protection for both parties.

 ## 🚀 Ready to Transform Fintech Together?